 HMRC Arrears Advice; Help with Tax Problems and Stages of the Escalation Process

 HM Revenue and Customs are by far the most common creditor faced by company directors with debt problems.
-We are often contacted by directors wanting HMRC tax arrears advice who have fallen behind with their payments and have received threatening letters about legal action, or even winding up their company.
+We are often contacted by directors wanting HMRC tax arrears advice.
+They may have fallen behind with their payments, received threatening letters about legal action, or even winding up their company.

 We’ve set out the stages of the escalation process to help you identify what actions HMRC could take, how it would be likely to progress and the actions you can take to address the issue.
 We have also added a useful points section for notable areas of focus.

 Once HMRC has realised that you are having tax problems, they will write to you and explain that your company has a duty to pay its tax and that it may be subject to penalties for late payment of HMRC arrears.
 These letters will be threatening in tone as they are intended to goad you into action.